Kediel/hello-world/README.md

 # hello-world
-Artist and programmer here, still learning daily.
+Artist and programmer here.

+Learning C++ and Python and a little bit of Swift.